 Install a heater inside the aquarium with suction cups.
-Turn on the heater and install a thermometer.
+Turn on the radiator and install a thermometer.
 Do not turn the heater on until you fill the aquarium with water.

 Immersible heaters are the easiest.
 Look for one with an adjustable thermostat.
 Different fish prefer different temperatures.
-Most fish like a temperature between 70°F and 80°F. In an aquarium with different species of fish, it is best to keep the temperature at 82–90°F.
+Most fish like a temperature between 70°F and 80°F. It is best to keep the temperature at 82–90°F in an aquarium with different species of fish.

 Add a dechlorinating agent.
 Tap water contains chlorine and other chemicals that kill fish, so you’ll need to add neutralizers to the aquarium water unless distill the water first.
 Add a dechlorinating agent according to the instructions on the bottle.
 You’ll also need to add a bacterial catalyst that accelerates the growth of useful bacteria.

 Cycle your new aquarium without fish.
 It is the most humane way to grow the useful bacteria needed for an aquarium.
 Do it before you add fish to your aquarium, or they will die.
 During this time, observe the water parameters: hydrogen, high alkaline, ammonia, and nitrate.
 When the numbers for ammonia and nitrate fall to zero, you have finished the initial nitrogen cycle, and you can add fish to the aquarium.

 Run water tests, especially in a new aquarium.
 Every day, replace 15% of the water to keep your aquarium clean.